jakiestfu/Shadow/README.md

 #The Code

 ##Instantiation
 Require Shadow in your script, and initialize it.
-The only paramater of Shadow is a String.
+The only required paramater of Shadow is a String.
 It represents your application namespace as to avoid object collision within your database.

 ```php
 require( 'src/Shadow.php' );